John Coffee Hays. Cap'n Jack. Colonel John C. Hays. Sheriff Hays. Surveyor General Hays.

 As San Francisco's April 1, 1850 election day approached. there was a very brief, but very lively, campaign for Sheriff.
 On February 1st, The Alta newspaper noted that Hays had consented to having his name put forward as a candidate.
-Two days later, John Townes, who had already served as an appointed Sheriff in San Francisco, announced that he would be a candidate (2-3-50, Alta).
+Two days later, John Townes, who had already served as an appointed Sheriff in San Francisco, announced that he would also be a candidate (2-3-50, Alta).
 The third formal candidate had the most money: Colonel J. J. Bryant, owner of several properties, including the Bryant's Exchange Saloon and a boarding house.

 Hays decided to run as an independent even though he had been selected by the Whig party to be their candidate-- he simply declined their endorsement.
 As a result, the Whigs endorsed John Townes.
 The Democrats selected Bryant to be their candidate.
 Townes took Hays to task in a paid advertisement for failing to make a public exposition of his views (Alta, 3-25-50).
 Other notable citizens offered up their names for the office, including a businessman named John P. Van Ness and even Chief of Police Malachi Fallon.
 Neither candidate's name made it to the ballot.

-While Bryant stepped up expensive newspaper advertisements of his various businesses, and presented concerts from the balcony of his gambling house, Hays' supporters held rallies in the streets and in Portsmouth Square.
+While Bryant increased the expensive newspaper advertisements of his various businesses, and presented concerts from the balcony of his gambling house, Hays' supporters held rallies in the streets and in Portsmouth Square.
 Since Hays was a hero of the Mexican-American War, many of the local militia leaders were strongly pushing his candidacy.
-Hays rode through the town on a black horse and on election day rode into the plaza and captivated the crowd with his horsemanship on the dancing and rearing horse as rockets, squibs, and fire crackers hissed their way through the air (Alta, 4-1-50).
+Hays rode through the town on a black horse and on election day rode into the plaza and captivated the crowd with his horsemanship on his dancing and rearing horse as rockets, squibs, and fire crackers hissed their way through the air (Alta, 4-1-50).
 After the votes were counted, Hays was the clear winner with 3,067 votes to Bryant's 1,131.
 Mr. Townes was a very distant third with 262 votes.

 The Euphemia was moored near Central Wharf, an area now occupied by the intersection of Battery and Sacramento Streets.
 Since the ship did not have jail cells, the City Council purchased 50 sets of balls and chains at a cost of $523.80 (Gold Rush Jail, James Delgado, California History Magazine, p.
 134- 141).
-Later, the lower deck was converted to a cellblock.
+Later, the lower deck of the ship was converted to a cellblock.